Herpes 101: Understanding Symptoms, Treatment, and Prevention

 Do these medications have any side effects?

 Medical sciences have shown these drugs to have minimal impact on the human body.
-There is no evidence of major complications brought about as a result of the consumption of these medicines.
+Ingesting these medicines has not shown any evidence of causing major complications.

 Is it safe to consume these drugs during pregnancy?